AGREEMENT and TERMS – please read carefully and sign below

 Fees, Payment and Refunds

-- My Reducing Fee Scale is designed to reduce costs for people who attend regular weekly appointments and who have the greatest need, motivation and commitment to therapy.
+- My Reducing Fee Scale is designed to reduce costs for individuals and couples who attend regular weekly appointments and who have the greatest need, motivation and commitment to therapy.
 As such session fees reduce the more help you need.

 - If you have a break in therapy of four weeks or more, session fees reset to the starting fee.